-Brimming with cinematic confidence, Andrew Niccol’s ambitious “Lord of War” views today’s international arms trade through its anti-hero, a young Ukrainian-American lured by the promise of wealth in the weapons biz.
+Brimming with cinematic confidence, cynicism, chutzpah plus dramatic bungles, Andrew Niccol’s ambitious “Lord of War” views today’s international arms trade through its anti-hero, a young Ukrainian-American lured by the promise of wealth in the weapons biz.
+A stark departure for Niccol from his interest in the near-future (“The Truman Show,” “Gattaca,” “Simone”), this globalist dramedy owes much to the political gallows humor of Joseph Heller’s “Catch-22” and the rise-and-fall structure of the conventional biopic.
 Despite Nicolas Cage’s strongest perf in many a season, ragged shifts in tone will cool aud involvement and keep general B.O. numbers in the modest range.

 Few films since Michael Mann’s “The Insider” have tackled a burning, complex contemporary topic with the ferocity and filmic energy that “Lord of War” applies, and Niccol should earn considerable plaudits for his daring approach.
 Coming fast on the heels of “The Constant Gardener,” Niccol’s film is more original, particularly in its refreshingly politically incorrect angle on Africa.

 At the same time, Niccol’s reliance on massive chunks of voice-over narration (care of the hard-working Cage) and a snide tone leave the unfortunate impression that the film is extremely callous toward its subject.
 “Lord of War” wades in the dangerous waters of politically black humor, which can capsize the most important message without a strong hand in command.